TimMilesCox/RTA1/rta/client/README.txt

 this problem, but must have a route to the RTA1, usually 172.29.7.7, via an interface of the emulator host

+./prun needs to run before any client program can reach the emulated RTA1 on the emulator host's loopback. ./prun tests its own success by pinging

+RTA1 has servers for telnet, http and snmp, and for this supplied floating point client program

+fp
+__

 The floating point interactor client ./fp in this directory can use argument 2 as a come-from address